EiNSTeiN-/roadrunner-filament-sensor/manual/ASSEMBLY.md

 * Pro: During testing, I2C was less prone to communication failures than UART.
 * Con: I2C errors are unrecoverable.
 In case the RP2040 stops responding or there are delays on the i2c bus for any reason, the printer will perform an emergency stop with an `i2c timeout` error.

+If you have available pins on your MCU, I2C is recommended.
+Otherwise use UART.

 ##### Flashing red LED (wiring issues)

-The LED will flash red when communication with the AS5600 board is not possible.
-If this happens, check your wiring.
+The LED will flash red when there is an error with the AS5600 board:

 <img src="../images/manual/018_firmware_error.gif" height="200">

-Possible reasons for this state:
+Possible reasons for this state include:
 1. The AS5600 is not responding over the I2C bus.
 2. The magnet is too weak, too strong or not detected at all.

+If you assembled the sensor correctly, the magnet should be in the correct place, so the most likely reason for this error is an issue with the wiring for the AS5600 board.

-##### Solid LED
+##### Solid red, green or blue LED

 If everything is soldered correctly, moving the idler into and out of the IR sensor should toggle the LED between blue and green.